openrundev/docs/content/docs/Configuration/Secrets.md

 ## Supported Providers

-OpenRun currently supports AWS Secrets Manager (ASM) and HashiCorp Vault as providers for secrets management.
+OpenRun currently supports AWS Secrets Manager (ASM), AWS SSM and HashiCorp Vault as providers for secrets management.
 Secrets can also be read from the environment of the OpenRun server, which can be used in development and testing.
 Secrets can also be read from a local properties file.

 ## AWS Secrets Manager